 To prepare for your float you stick in the provided ear plugs, shower off, and enter the tank.
 The light in the room goes off and it’s just you and the tank.
 You can pick a colored light for the water or choose to immerse yourself in total darkness.
 I chose darkness – to get the full sensory deprivation experience.

-In total darkness, hearing nothing, seeing nothing, you get the immediate strange sensation that you’re in utero or floating in space.
+In total darkness, hearing nothing, seeing nothing, you get the immediate strange sensation that you’re in utero or floating in space not in a Float Spa & Salt Cave.
 I couldn’t tell if my eyes were open or closed or if I was moving or still.
 It was INSANE (in a good way).
 It was complete sensory deprivation.

 Photo Credit: @ainturavg_joe